AchiUgulava/test-task/README.md

 <h3 align="center">test task</h3>

 <h3 align="center">had to use vue cdn because there is no ssh access on hosting website, so code is a bit all over the place.
-I used PDO for mysql communication, hope that's not a problem.</h3>
+I used PDO for mysql communication, OOP classes for Product and Database and procedural for crud requests.</h3>

 </p>